crnel179/dashboard/README.old.md

 12. creating index.jsx within components and pages folder to export all in the app with one line

 13. adding functionality & styling to the sidebar component
+14. implement the Context API, add it to the index.js and enhance functionality of App and Sidebar components